top of page

 an Australian shepherd tongue out chasing after a blue herding ball in a forrest

-instincts, these dogs may exhibit behaviors such as chasing, nipping, or circling, which, while useful in a farm setting, can be problematic in a domestic environment.
+instincts, these herding dogs may exhibit behaviors such as chasing, nipping, or circling, which, while useful in a farm setting, can be problematic in a domestic environment.
 Training helps to channel these instincts in a more suitable manner and promotes good canine citizenship.
 Moreover, their highly intelligent nature and eagerness to work make them particularly well-suited to learning new tasks and commands, which can be mentally stimulating for the dog and help strengthen the bond between handler and canine.

 In addition to curbing potentially troublesome behaviors, training for herding dogs can also serve a variety of functional purposes.
 For example, it can prepare the dog for obedience or agility competitions, or for work as a service animal.
 Training can also help to ensure the dog's safety by teaching essential commands such as 'come', 'sit', 'stay', and 'leave it'.
 These breeds are known for their desire to please their handlers and thrive when given a job to do.
-Consequently, proper training can ensure that these energetic and intelligent dogs are both happy and well-behaved.
+Consequently, proper training can ensure that these energetic and intelligent herding dogs are both happy and well-behaved.

 Understanding Herding Behavior